bovigo/callmap/README.md

 Actually, you don't. _bovigo/callmap_ is smart enough to detect when it should return the object instance instead of null when no call mapping for a method was provided.
-To achieve that, _bovigo/callmap_ tries to detect the return type of a method from its doc comment.
-If the return type specified there is one of `$this`, `self`, the short class name or the fully qualified class name of the class or of a parent class or any interface the class implements, it will return the instance instead of null.
+To achieve that, _bovigo/callmap_ tries to detect the return type of a method from either from the return type hint (since release 2.0.0, requires PHP 7), or its doc comment.
+If the return type specified in code (PHP 7) is the class or interface itself it will return the instance instead of null.

+If no return type is defined (PHP 7) and the return type specified in the doc comment is one of `$this`, `self`, the short class name or the fully qualified class name of the class or of a parent class or any interface the class implements, it will return the instance instead of null.

 Exception to this: if the return type is `\Traversable` this doesn't apply, even if the class implements this interface.

 Please note that `@inheritDoc` is not supported at the moment.

-*Btw: looking forward to return type hints with PHP 7. ;-)*

 In case this leads to a false interpretation and the instance is returned when in fact it should not, you can always overrule that by explicitly stating a